wang-q/genomes/groups/Bacillus.md

         *
     FROM ar
     WHERE 1=1
-        AND genus IN ('Bacillus', 'Staphylococcus')
+        AND genus IN ('Bacillus', 'Staphylococcus', 'Listeria')
         AND refseq_category IN ('reference genome')
     " |
     sqlite3 -tabs ~/.nwr/ar_refseq.sqlite |